XiaodongRencologne/CCAT_holo_V1/README.md

 A new holographic metrology, **'Multi-map'** Holography method, has been developed to measure and discriminate the surface errors between the two reflectors by taking 5 complex beam maps of the telescope.
 'CCAT_holo' software is developed to convert the measured beam maps into the 'Two' surface error maps of the reflectors.

+### This package just work with python3 with verion >=3.7

+## Installation
+You need to install the packages in the requirements file using 'pip install -r requirements'